frixo3190/neato-connected/README.md

 # neato-connected

+Current status: Beta for return to dock and manual driving is out, working on a fully non-ha version and docs overhaul!

 If you want to learn about the inner workings of neato robots and my findings, please go [here](./findings.md), if you want to repair your neato to regain some of the lost functionallity, continue reading on this page.
 To make the proccess as easy as possible, I recommend to read the entire guide before actucally doing anything.

 Since the aim of this project is quite big, and my end goal is to make a package that can be used with any lidar-powered vacuum cleaner, I have decided to split it up into stages.
 We are currently at stage 1, and the first number in the version will define which stage the release is for.